-Still Playing Skyrim?
-Just Hold Out Until Oblivion DLC and The Elder Scrolls 6
+Still Playing ‘Skyrim’?
+Just Hold Out Until Oblivion DLC, ‘The Elder Scrolls 6’

 — Anna (@SassyGamingGirl) February 5, 2017

-[Featured image by Bethesda]
+[Featured Image by Bethesda]